 Before the start of the first training session I always spend an appropriate amount of time with the trainee to gain his or her trust and to feel safe in his or her presence.
 Once there is no trace of fear left in my relationship with the animal, the subsequent training becomes an easy-going interaction that we both enjoy.
+Training non-human primates to cooperate during blood collection provides valuable mental enrichment for both, the trainee and the trainer.

-To achieve active cooperation during blood collection in the home cage, I invested on the average 40 minutes with 15 adult male rhesus macaques, and 34 minutes with 6 adult female stump-tailed macaques.
+To achieve active cooperation during blood collection in the homecage, I invested on the average 40 minutes with 15 adult male rhesus macaques, and 34 minutes with 6 adult female stump-tailed macaques.
+After entering the animal room, it took 1 to 2 minutes to draw a blood sample from a successfully trained subject.
 Once trained, the animals showed no behavioral signs of stress or distress prior to and during blood collection; they also failed to show a significant cortisol response to this common procedure (Reinhardt et al., 1991; Reinhardt and Cowley, 1992).